 With no disrespect to my friend, quite frankly, it amazes me that this question still comes up.
 His client is still operating on the assumptions that you can cheat your way to the top of Google.

 I told him that this is a very old on page search engine optimization technique that’s been around for a long time, and Google is completely onto it.
 At best, they will ignore it.
 At worst, the page will be penalized for violating their rules.

 Let’s pull these apart one at a time.

-There are lots of ways to hide text on a page: white fonts on a white background, using a tiny font, using a div tag with style=”display:none;” or even a div that places the text off the page way over to the right or left (like a negative margin).
+There are lots of ways to hide text on a page for SEO purposes: white fonts on a white background, using a tiny font, using a div tag with style=”display:none;” or even a div that places the text off the page way over to the right or left (like a negative margin).

 There are at least a couple hundred other factors at play here when it comes to ranking on Google, so hiding a few instances of “how to train a dog” on the page isn’t going to get it there.
 This is why one of the SEO basics is to simply focus on creating high quality content for your site.

 What’s the Right Keyword Density?

 Assuming you have chosen the best keywords for your site, you still have to work those into the content of your page.
 Keyword density is the number of times that specific keyword shows up in your copy.
 So for simplicity’s sake, if you have 500 words of copy, and your target keyword is in the copy ten times, you have a 2% keyword density (10/500 * 100% = 2%).
 Is that good?
 Bad?
 I’ve heard people say that the best SEO practice is to keep it to 1-2%.
 Others say 3-4% as my friend did, and even up to 10%.
 Wow, that would mean your keyword is repeated every ten words.
 How awkward would that sound?

 Using a Noscript Tag to Hide Text